Codingbbear/Data-projects/Cleaning, EDA and Sales Trend Analysis./README.md

 - **Revenue is price-driven, not demand-driven** — item quantities are roughly equal across all menu items in both stores, meaning price point is the primary differentiator in revenue performance
 - **Both businesses share a mid-year dip (Q2–Q3)** — suggesting external factors such as weather or seasonality influence customer behaviour regardless of geography
 - **Cultural festivities matter** — the restaurant's Q4 spike aligns closely with the Diwali period, suggesting foot traffic is culturally driven in the Indian market
-- **Item pairing potential identified** — with basket analysis ruled out due to single-item transactions, Phase 3 investigates whether items with similar revenue patterns can be grouped into combo promotions

 **Visualizations produced:** Monthly revenue trends, revenue and volume per item, quarterly performance breakdown.